 Environmental Sustainability.
 We are committed to conducting our operations in an environmentally sound manner.
 For example, although we do not operate any manufacturing facilities, we seek to partner with contract manufacturing organizations who operate their facilities in an environmentally responsible way to protect our environment and the local communities of those facilities.
-In addition, our new Oyster Point headquarters in South San Francisco, California, which is currently under construction with occupancy expected by the end of 2021, was carefully designed with environmental sustainability in mind.
+In addition, our new Oyster Point headquarters in South San Francisco, California was carefully designed with environmental sustainability in mind.
 The building is expected to meet LEED Gold Standards and exceed California Title 24 energy standards through the use of variable air volume mechanical systems for our research laboratories and incorporation of occupancy sensors to minimize lighting and ventilation in unoccupied spaces throughout the building.
 We have selected electric-powered water heaters and steam generators for our equipment in lieu of gas-fired equipment in order to reduce greenhouse gas emissions, specified water-efficient washing equipment and replaced traditional steam boilers with steam generators, which will greatly reduce water and energy consumption, as well as eliminating the need to chemically treat boiler feed water.
 Our new building will also have waste composting capabilities, which we anticipate will reduce our landfill waste by up to 50%.